Automation - what do customers and consumers really want?

-In their presentation, Inken Kuhlmann, Senior Manager Growing Market at HubSpot, said: "If an innovation does not immediately reveal everyday benefits, it will be harder for consumers to gain recognition, but sometimes they are unaware which technologies are already in use and omnipresent.
+In her lecture Inken Kuhlmann, Senior Manager Growing Market at HubSpot, stated exactly that: “If an innovation does not immediately reveal the everyday benefits, it will be much more difficult for it to be recognized by consumers.
+Sometimes, however, they are not aware of which technologies are already in use and are ubiquitous.

 Underrated development cycles

-Also, many people underestimated the development cycles, probably from past experience.
-Because even if many technical developments needed a longer period of time in the past, this need not necessarily apply to the future.
-And: "People tend to underestimate the importance of technological developments and dismiss them as unimportant if they do not understand them and do not use them concretely in everyday life."
+Many people also underestimated the development cycles, probably from previous experience.
+Because even if in the past many technical developments required a longer period of time, this need not necessarily apply to the future.
+And: "People tend to underestimate the importance of technical developments and dismiss them as unimportant if they do not understand them and do not use them concretely in everyday life."

 A good example of this could be the meaning of Artificial Intelligence.
 This is because a closer look at the use of the AI shows that it is more present in many people's everyday lives than they believe - and because it often only acts in the background.

 Although only 6% have been using AI in their work so far, more 43% plan to do so within the next five years.
 In particular, younger respondents tend to believe that artificial intelligence will have an impact on their professional activities in the near future, while older respondents for the most part (65%) do not expect any impact.